“Sitting. It’s the new smoking.” You’ve

 pain.
 (9) Exercise helps!
 It is not

-everything for us sedentary folks, but exercise is a part of the solution.
+everything for us sedentary folks, but exercise is a piece

 CONTACT Manchester Chiropractic & Sports Injuries